bitraf/toollock/README.md

 * Software: Support for multiple locks on one uC (4-5 pcs)
 * Electronics: Design PCB(s), millable
 * Mechanics: Complete lock module.
-Should be mountable to front of chassis, with documented size/depth of opening.
 Need way to attach PCB(s).
-Need to attach solenoid.
 * Tools/Mechanics: Write script(s) for generating key/lock geometry for a whole series, incl names.
 * Mechanics: Add a casing/box for 4-8 locks.
 Securely wall/table mountable.